 \end{example}

 \begin{corollary} For $q\ge p\ge 1$ and $q\ge 2$,

 \end{corollary}

 {\bf Acknowledgements} This paper was initiated during the first author's visit to Harbin Engineering University.
 He is grateful to the university for providing full financial support and to Universiti Technologi MARA for granting the leaves.
 He would also like to dedicate this paper to Prof Yee-Hock Peng on the occasion of his 65th birthday.
-The third author was supported by Tianjin Research Program of Application Foundation and Advanced Technology (No.14JCYBJC43100) for visiting Tianjin University of Technology and Education.